emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 First, create a fork of the template repository!

-Different from the original installation instructions, please set up your environment by first using conda/mamba to create the environment and then use pip to install the Boltz package.
+Different from the original installation instructions, please set up your environment by first using `conda` or `mamba` to create the environment and then use `pip` to install the `Boltz` package.

 ```
 git clone YOUR_FORKED_REPO_URL
-cd boltz
+cd <name_of_your_fork>
 conda env create -f environment.yml --name boltz
 conda activate boltz
-pip install -e .[cuda]
+pip install -e ".[cuda]"
 ```

+**_NOTE:_** We strongly suggest to use an architecture that supports `cuda`, as the calculations that are going to be performed require a lot of computational power.
+If your machine does not support `cuda`, you can `pip install -e .` for installing without `cuda` support.
+Note however that this is *not recommended*, and that you might have issues using `boltz` on machines without `cuda` support.

 ## Download the datasets 📥